anonknowsit/readme-template-generator/README.md

 - Customizable templates to fit your project needs
 - Easy-to-use context menu integration

+## Installation
+1. Open Visual Studio Code
+2. Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X on macOS)
+3. Search for "README Generator for Engineers"
+4. Click Install

 ## Usage

 1. Right-click on a folder in the VS Code Explorer sidebar